bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 <https://github.com/bjlkeng/sandbox/tree/master/notebooks/vae-importance_sampling>`__.
 Table 1 shows the results of these two experiments using the two standard
 metrics: log marginal likelihood and the bits per pixel.
-The latter metric simply is the negative logarithm base 2 divided by the total number of (sub-)pixels.
+The latter metric simply is the negative logarithm base 2 likelihood divided by the total number of (sub-)pixels.
 This is supposed to give the theoretical average number of bits you need to encode the information using this encoding scheme (information theory result).